I’m a queer-feminist translator/academic/activist not fond of such labels,

 It’s dangerous to go alone.

 For Super Smash Bros.
-Ultimate and Mario Kart 8 Deluxe, add me as your Switch friend: SW-2092-1541-6927 – if you do, I’d appreciate it if you could to let me know, so I can react.
+Ultimate, Mario Kart 8 Deluxe and Animal Crossing: New Horizons, add me as your Switch friend: SW-2092-1541-6927 – if you do, I’d appreciate it if you could to let me know, so I can react.

 I’m currently looking, in particular, for the following: